Catsys/q-server/README.md

 ## "worker" command parameters:
     --single-mode  - true or false.
-Prevent second instance from starting. default value is false
+Prevent second instance from starting. default value is false --silent-mode  - true or false.
+All output send to log file.

 ## How to run in crontab
 1. Run `crontab -e`